Guide to Trekking Mount Kilimanjaro in Tanzania

 The old-style way of bathing (using a water bucket) is done while on the hike.
 Hot water is only provided in the large can for washing your face and hands.
 Modern dome tents are available at various campsites for accommodation and a maximum of 3 people occupy the tent.

 Essential items to carry.

 Kilimanjaro Hike is an adventurous activity that calls for special items to carry to have a great experience.
-The notable items on the pack list include; hiking boots and gloves, anti-sticky sweat clothes, a weather jacket and sweater, cap, camera and binocular, drinking water and energy drinks, snacks, medical kit and tablets, sun jelly, tissues and toilettes.
+The notable items on the pack list include; hiking boots and gloves, anti-sticky sweat clothes, a weather jacket and sweater, cap, camera and binoculars, drinking water and energy drinks, snacks, medical kit and tablets, sun jelly, tissues and toilettes.